hamzaali00/COVID-19_Risk_Assessment/README.md

 The train_test_split function was used to randomly split the data into training and testing sets.
 In our case, a sample dataframe was created using 50% of the original dataset.
 Of this 50%, 75% of the data was used for training and 25% was used for testing.

+When the random forest model was rerun using the full dataset, the data was similarly split, with 75% of the data used for training and 25% used for testing.
+The train_test_split function was used, which allows for data to be randomly split into training and testing sets.
+Using the same split of training and test data when testing and running with a full model helps to keep results consistent.

 #### What is model choice?
 What are limitations and benefits?
 The BalancedRandomForestClassifier method from the Scikit-learn library was chosen for the learning model.
 The Random Forest model was chosen because it offers a good balance between accuracy and interpretability.
 Compared to other machine learning models with a similar degree of accuracy, like Deep Learning, Random Forest models offer improved interpretability.
 Having many trees can also prevent against overfitting.
 One disadvantage of the random forest model is that it operates better with discrete data, so continuous features may have to be broken up so that the model can function, as was done by binning the target variable during feature selection.